bojanpopic/developer.joomlatools.com/framework/essentials/naming-conventions.md

 * `KControllerModel` : koowa/libraries/controller/model.php
 * `KViewHtml` : koowa/libraries/view/html.php

-There is one exception, a file can go into a subfolder as long as it has the exact same name with the folder:
+There is one exception, a file can go into a subdirectory as long as it has the exact same name with the directory:

 * `KCommandChain` : koowa/libraries/command/chain/chain.php